 Research Connections offers both research data suitable for further analysis and statistical results generated from public sources.
 We use the term "research data" to refer to the coded responses from each respondent, documentation that provides the original questions asked, and discussions of complex statistical methods.
 In order to make use of this data, you will need statistical software and a good understanding of statistical methodology.

-Many datasets available for download through Research Connections are also available for online analysis through a system that allows you to run both simple and complex analyses, recode and compute new variables, and subset variables or cases for downloading.
-Visit this section to learn more about analyzing data online through Research Connections.
+Some datasets are also available for online analysis through a system that allows you to run simple analyses, recode and compute new variables, and subset variables or cases for downloading.